tethysplatform/tethys/docs/installation/production/cloud/azure/cost.rst

 **Last Updated:** Nov 2021

 The cost of a VM on Azure depends on what compute requirements your Tethys Platform installation needs.
 If your apps do a lot of on-server processing, then you may need more cores and memory, if your apps require a lot of storage, then you'll need more disk space.
+For a quick estimate of cost based on the VM series, see: `Linux Virtual Machines Prices | Microsoft Azure <https://azure.microsoft.com/en-us/pricing/details/virtual-machines/linux/>`_.

-Fortunately, Azure provides a calculator to help prospective users estimate the monthly cost of use their services.
+Azure also provides a pricing calculator that can be used to get a more accurate estimate of the cost.
 In this tutorial you will learn how to use the Azure Pricing Calculator to estimate the cost of running a single-node Tethys Platform VM on Azure.

 1. Navigate to Azure Pricing Calculator
 =======================================